MajidSalimi/majidsalimi.github.io/_pages/about.md

  About me
 ------
-I am an HPC researcher in computer science at the University of Salerno, Italy.
+I am an HPC researcher at the Department of Computer Science, University of Salerno, Italy.
-During my Ph.D., I have investigated different optimization potentials in the message-passing interface (MPI) in large-scale HPC systems.
+My research interests involve different optimization potentials in the message-passing interface (MPI) in large-scale HPC clusters.
+Currently, I am exploring different ways to optimize GPU-GPU communications in such systems.

 Research Interests
 ------